youve/games/README.md

 # Math Games
 These are some mathematical games that I wrote.
 Most of them I invented myself.

-## Days
-`days.py` is a game that teaches you how to calculate the day of the year.
-It gives you a random date, you enter what day of the week that was, and it keeps track of how many you get right.
-If you ask it for help, it will give you a formula to use for the calculation.

 ## Geek of All Trades

 ![Gameboard](https://i.imgur.com/AujrAly.png "Gameboard")